-SECTION 12.
+SECTION 13.
 EFFECTIVE DATE

 This rule is adopted as a provisional rule for one year.
-It governs all custody proceedings as defined in Section 1(a) from May 1, 2009 through April 30, 2010.
-At an appropriate time during this oneyear period, the Court will solicit comments regarding the operation, effect, and efficacy of this rule and, if warranted, will circulate revisions of the rule for review and comment and eventual adoption.
+It governs all custody proceedings as defined in Section 1(a) from May 1, 2009 through December 31, 2010.
+At an appropriate time during this one-year period, the Court will solicit comments regarding the operation, effect, and efficacy of this rule and, if warranted, will circulate revisions of the rule for review and comment and eventual adoption.
+The original version of this rule was adopted as a provisional rule and governed all custody proceedings, as defined in Section 1(a) of the rule, from May 1, 2009 through .
+This revised rule is also adopted provisionally and shall take effect on and shall remain in effect until .